-To set fruit, the vast majority of apple trees requires a different variety grown nearby for pollination.
+To set fruit, the vast majority of apple trees require a different variety grown nearby for pollination.
 While some apple varieties are self-pollinating, even they produce more fruit with another variety nearby.
-So if you want an abundance of fruit, you’ll need to buy a second apple tree when you head out to the nursery (unless your neighbor is growing apples, too).
-Your trees must bloom at the same time, however, to pollinate each other, so do some research before making your selections.
+So if you want an abundance of fruit, you’ll need to buy a second apple tree when you head out to the nursery (unless your neighbor is growing apples too).
+Your trees must bloom at the same time to pollinate each other, however, so do some research before making your selections.

 Spraying ups your chances for good fruit

-Apple trees are prone to a host of pests (such as codling moths, photo, right) and diseases (such as apple scab, photo, above).
+Apple trees are prone to a host of pests (such as codling moths) and diseases (such as apple scab).
 Keeping the area around a tree clean by pulling weeds to prevent nutrient competition and clearing any plant debris to reduce disease transmission go a long way toward preventing problems.
 In addition, Elmer recommends killing pests during the season and spraying apple trees with dormant oil every year to protect trees from overwintering pests, larvae, and eggs.
 Organic sprays are available, but they should be used with caution; follow the package directions to the letter.